Technodark/Dark-x/README.md

 # Dark-x
-This code  to print "Hello World" in python .
+# This code  to print "Hello World" in python .
+print("Hello World")